Using Distance Correlation for Efficient Bayesian Optimization: Global probing of a black-box function

-The next question is whether \textsf{GP-DC} can handle derivative observations or not.
-However, care must be taken since a derivative observation is in general quite vulnerable to noises.
-To stabilize the optimization process, a Gaussian filter of width $w>0$ is applied before differentiation, i.e., a \emph{coarse-grained gradient} defined by
+The next question we would like to answer is whether {\newbo} can handle \emph{derivative (gradient) observations} or not.
+A gradient of a function carries quite local information and is complementary to non-local integral observations \cite{Wu2017nips}.
+Care must be taken in practice since a derivative observation is generally quite vulnerable to noises and numerical errors.
+To stabilize the optimization, we adopt a Gaussian filter of width $w>0$ before differentiation, leading us to define a \emph{semi-local gradient} as

-is considered.
-The problem setup is as follows.
-We first generate 48 random functions on the interval $[0,1]$.
-For each function $f$, $f(0)$ and $f(1)$ are observed first, and then 33 gradients are sequentially observed.
-The width is selected from $\{w_j\}_{j=1:J}=$\{0.02, 0.06, 0.12, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7\} according to \textsf{GP-DC} $(\alpha=1)$.
-The number of samples used for DC is $M=300$.
-For comparison, two other policies were also implemented: (i) a random policy that selects both the width and query point $q\in[0,1]$ at random and (ii) a narrow-gradient policy that exclusively adopts the smallest width $w=0.02$ and selects the point of maximal predictive variance sequentially.
+The test problem is set as follows.
+We first generate 48 random functions in the interval $[0,1]$.
+For each function $f$, $f(0)$ and $f(1)$ are observed first, and then 33 semi-local gradients are sequentially observed.
+The width is selected from $\{w_j\}_{j=1:J}=$\{0.02, 0.06, 0.12, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7\} according to {\newbo} $(\alpha=1)$.
+The number of posterior functions sampled for DC is $M=300$.
+For comparison, two other policies are also implemented: (i) a random policy that selects both the width and the query point $q\in[0,1]$ at random, and (ii) a narrow-gradient policy that exclusively adopts the smallest width $w=0.02$ and selects the point of maximal predictive variance sequentially.

-Figure~\ref{fg:Deriv_DC} shows the result of numerical experiments.
-Clearly \textsf{GP-DC} shows superiority over the baselines.
-The $w=0.02$ policy catches up with \textsf{GP-DC} at the 35th step, but its variance remains large over all steps.
-In contrast, the variance of \textsf{GP-DC} is impressively small, indicating its stable performance for a variety of functions.
-In Figure~\ref{fg:Deriv_DC_w} we display the statistics of widths that were actually selected by \textsf{GP-DC} at each step.
-One can see a monotonic increase of the proportion of $w=0.02$.
-On the contrary, $w=0.06$ is favored only during intermediate steps.
+Figure~\ref{fg:Deriv_DC} summarizes the numerical results.
+Clearly {\newbo} shows superiority over the baselines.
+The $w=0.02$ policy catches up with {\newbo} at the 35th step, but its variance remains large over all steps.
+In contrast, the variance of {\newbo} is impressively small, indicating its stable performance for a variety of functions.
+In Figure~\ref{fg:Deriv_DC_w} we display the statistics of widths that were actually selected by {\newbo} at each step.
+One can see a monotonic increase of the proportion of the finest width $w=0.02$ as the iteration progresses, implying that local information assumes more importance after non-local information has been collected.